Meet Our Faculty

 |Religious School General Emailfirstname.lastname@example.org|

-Diane Berg, RJE has been a Jewish educator for 46 years earning the title of Reform Jewish Educator (1996).
-She earned her Principal’s Certification from the Federation of Reform Synagogues, her Family Educator Certification from the Board of Jewish Education of Greater New York and a re-certification by the B.J.E. and Fordham University.
-She was trained by the Princeton Institute for Leadership Training for the Gesher L’Kesher Program.
-For 11 years she was Director of the Morasha Teacher Training Institute (SAJES) and is on the board of the Jewish Genealogical Society of Long Island.
+Diane Berg, RJE has been a Jewish educator for 47 years earning the title of Reform Jewish Educator (1996).
+She earned her Principal’s Certification from the Federation of Reform Synagogues and just completed her 25th year as Director of Education at Temple Beth El.
+11 years she was Director of the Morasha Teacher Training Institute (SAJES) and was on the board of the Jewish Genealogical Society of Long Island.
 She served a double term as chair of the Long Island Temple Educators’ Principals’ Council and was on the Board of the National Association of Temple Educators.
 Diane spent four years as Director of Education at Congregation Beth Israel in West Hartford, CT.
-She has been working for Temple Beth El for over 40 years!
+She has been working for Temple Beth El for 41 years!

 Amy Bleecher received her Master’s degree in Elementary and Special Education from Dowling College and a Bachelor of Art degree, Magna Cum Laude, in Economics from SUNY at Stony Brook.
 She has been a substitute teacher in the Smithtown School District.
 Amy serves as our Special Educator and Resource Room teacher.